See Crunch Automation basics for more information.

 You can specify the categories to include by their category ID (which is not the same as the numeric value) or their label.
 If you are uncertain about the category ID, then use the label.
 You then need to give the subtotal a label (e.g., “Top 2 Box”).

-The optional modifiers described here are for the position of the subtotal in the list.
+The optional modifiers described include the POSITION as well as the usage of MINUS for the subtotal in the list.

 The POSITION modifier sets the default and the POSITION TOP then puts all subtotals at the top of the categories.
 The AFTER puts a particular subtotal in a specific position.
 The AFTER modifier will take precedence over the POSITION modifier.